HanochZhu/vts-browser-unity-plugin/README.md

+# VTS Modify note
+expose an API that can get altitude via longtitude and latitude.

 # VTS Browser Integration Plugin For Unity 3D Game Engine

 [VTS Browser CPP](https://github.com/melowntech/vts-browser-cpp) is a collection of libraries that bring VTS client capabilities to your native applications.